Statute of Limitation

-After a board of nursing's (BON) consideration of the complaint from the facility or public and the immediate evidence available, an emergency action may be taken.
+After a BON's consideration of the complaint and the immediate evidence available, an emergency action may be necessary.
 Emergency actions usually take the form of a summary suspension of a nurse’s license.
 The general standard for this action is clear and convincing evidence that continued practice by the nurse would present a danger of immediate and serious harm to the public.
-Immediately following this decision, the BON must issue a written order of suspension and cause it to be delivered according to statute to the nurse.
-In most states a summary suspension means the individual cannot work as a nurse or represent oneself as such.
+This action may be revised after the full investigation.

-The language used to describe the types of actions available to BONs varies according to state law.
-Although terminology may differ, board action affects the nurse's licensure status and ability to practice nursing in the state taking action.
+The language used to describe the types of disciplinary actions available to BONs varies according to state law.
+Although terminology may differ, board disciplinary action affects the nurse's licensure status and ability to practice nursing in the jurisdiction.
 Board actions may include:

 - Fine or civil penalty